 Being in 60 countries, 340 cities, and an average of three million trips worldwide, Uber is a force to be reckoned with even with controversies left and right.
-The car app service promises hassle free trips with just a few swipes on your smart phone making it very ideal for people as compared to taxis.
+The car app service promises hassle-free trips with just a few swipes on your smartphone making it very ideal for people as compared to taxis.

 Aside from that, Uber promises safe and secure rides especially for women, but what happens when that promise isn't delivered?
 Lawsuits of course!
-Here are some of the countries where Uber faces major setbacks:
+Here are some of the countries where Uber faces significant setbacks:

-Due to large protests by Portuguese taxi drivers, Uber was ordered to stop their operations last April.
+Due to massive protests by Portuguese taxi drivers, Uber was ordered to stop their operations last April.
 The company was forced to do shut down their app and website or else pay the fine of €10,000 a day.

 Just like in neighboring European Union countries, Uber was shut down after being found illegible to operate under German Law.
-However, the San Francisco-based company continued their operations as the case is still under appeal.
+However, the San Francisco-based company continued its operations as the case is still under appeal.
 A 250,000 euro ($327,840; £198,342) fine per trip was suggested by Taxi Deutschland if ever the American firm loses the case.

 Another EU country resisting the Uber invasion, Spain was able to dodge the responsibility of questioning Uber's existence as EU stepped in on its place.
 Uber continues to operate in Barcelona and just await the decision by the highest court in Europe regarding the location.
 Protest and complaints were heard from taxi companies and owners against the prevalence of Uber.

 The first news of rape involving Uber drivers broke in India last December which prompted international protests against the app service.
 They were banned from operating but resumed once again in January after acquiring a new permit to continue its operations.
 Other cases of sexual assault from drivers followed, and Uber promised to improve the screening process of their partner drivers while justice was served to those who already committed the crime.

 8. South Korea